alphanwtn/zooming-app/README.md

 - **Minimalist Efficient UX/UI**
 - **Responsive Design**
 - **SEO Optimization**
 - **Performance Optimization**: As a static app, it avoids heavy JavaScript loadings.
+Web optimized images.
 - **Accessibility Guaranteed**
 - **CI/CD with Unit and Lint Tests**
 - **Monitoring and Logging**: Monitoring of the app through Vercel.